Plant-Based Meat Alternatives (the best brands)

-Avoid sausages for young children and choking hazards (for older children, slice them lengthwise and lengthwise again into strips, to prevent choking).
+Avoid sausages for young children and choking hazards (for older children, slice lengthwise and lengthwise again into strips).

-Keep these faux meats away from pets, due to unsafe ingredients like garlic, onion and salt.
-For the same reason, don’t give them to garden birds or wildfowl (salt is toxic, and fat can smear on feathers, affecting waterproofing and insulation).
+Keep faux meats away from pets, due to onion, garlic and salt.
+Also don’t give leftovers to garden birds or wildfowl ((salt is toxic, and fat can smear on feathers, affecting waterproofing and insulation).

 Recycle packaging at supermarket bag bins, if your kerbside doesn’t recycle.